 Ngu Hanh Son can travel to visit any time of all year.
 Every season also has a different beauty with its own nature of rocky mountains.

 However, if you want to enjoy the fresh air and see the blue sea, and white sand summer is the ideal season for visitors to the Marble Mountains.
 At this time (from April to September), visitors can not only admire the impressive beauty of Ngu Hanh Son in the clear blue waters of the sea.
-Then, you can swim or relax at the beautiful beaches nearby, Non Nuoc or My Khe beach.
+Then, you can swim or relax at the beautiful beaches of Danang city nearby, Non Nuoc and My Khe beach.

 But, remember that the weather is hot, this can make you feel tired to climb up the mountains.